AntennaHouse/focheck/README.md

 - The Relax NG works with Jing and with Emacs `nxml-mode` but not with `xmllint`.
 - The Schematron requires an XSLT 2.0 binding and a Schematron implementation that will both match on attributes as contexts as well as import and use external XSLT 2.0 stylesheets.

+Standalone checking requires Saxon 9 and Jing.
+You can get Jing from https://github.com/relaxng/jing-trang/releases.

 ## Building

 ### oXygen XML Editor